First Steps to clarity & focus

 What Have I Achieved – Mrs Mummypenny

 With Mrs Mummypenny I have been spreading myself too thinly.
 It’s not just the running of the blog and social media, it’s also the help I give to other bloggers setting up and small businesses who need some marketing/promotional support.
 It’s the groups I run and events that flow from those groups.
-It’s the deals I am brokering on behalf of other blogger.
-It’s all the technical improvements and changes I learn and do myself on the blog.
+The deals I am brokering on behalf of other bloggers and all the technical improvements and changes I learn and do myself on the blog.
 There even more and it’s all too much for one person.
 So things have to be dropped.

 The event gave me the courage to drop lots of things.
 The very next day I cancelled 4 meetings.
 And I am now solely focussed on 3 things.
 And everything I do for the business will be in order to achieve those objective, including this post!